Medical restraint: Rationale

 This hospital bed has bed rails on the side, to reduce the risk of accidental falls.

 There are many kinds of mild, safety-oriented medical restraints which are widely used.
 For example, the use of bed rails is routine in many hospitals and other care facilities, as the restraint prevents patients from rolling out of bed accidentally.
 Newborns frequently wear mittens to prevent accidental scratching.
 Some wheelchair users use a belt or a tray to keep them from falling out of their wheelchairs.
 In fact, not using these kinds of restraints when needed can lead to legal liability for preventable injuries.

 Medical restraints are generally used to prevent people with severe physical or mental disorders from harming themselves or others.
 A major goal of most medical restraints is to prevent injuries due to falls.
 Other medical restraints are intended to prevent a harmful behavior, such as hitting people.

 Ethically and legally, once a person is restrained, the safety and well-being of the restrained person falls upon the restrainer, appropriate to the type and severity of the restraining method.
 For example, a person who is placed in a secured room should be checked at regular intervals for indications of distress.
 At the other extreme, a person who is rendered semi-conscious by pharmacological (or chemical) sedation should be constantly monitored by a well-trained individual who is dedicated to protecting the chemically restrained person's safety.
 Failure to properly monitor a restrained individual may result in criminal and civil prosecution, depending on jurisdiction.

 Although medical restraints, used properly, can help prevent injury, they can also be dangerous.
 The United States Food and Drug Administration (FDA) estimated in 1992 that improper use of restraints results in at least 100 deaths each year, most by strangulation.
 FDA also noted reports of injuries — including broken bones and burns — caused by the improper use of restraints.
 Medical restraints in psychiatric hospitals in Japan are sometimes kept on patients for weeks and months, and they are thought to have caused several deaths due to deep vein thrombosis and pulmonary embolism.
-More information about Japanese use of restraints is described in the page on physical restraints.

 Because of the potential for abuse, the use of medical restraints is regulated in many jurisdictions.
 At one time in California, psychiatric restraint was viewed as a treatment.
 However, with the passing of SB-130, which became law in 2004, the use of psychiatric restraint(s) is no longer viewed as a treatment, but can be used as a behavioral intervention when an individual is in imminent danger of serious harm to self or others.